 over-work, excessive exercise, scholastic or professional over-achievement,

-gambling, sex, etc. Someone's drive to alter, elevate or numb
+gambling, sex, high conflict relationships, etc. One's drive to alter,

-most prominent piece of every addict's fractured inner mosaic--and
+represents the most prominent piece of every addict's fractured inner

 Caregivers are way too tough

 on themselves due to self-loathing, which is a learned response to

 abuse and/or neglect during childhood.
 Maybe they left home to flee

 shaming criticisms, but continue beating-up on themselves

 seek specialized help to stop this self-destructive habit!